Sheba (cat food)

 As of July 2012, Sheba is again available in the United States.
 However, it now comes in pull-tab cans as opposed to the former plastic trays.
+The same year, the actress Eva Longoria represents the brand in a promotional television campaign.

 In mid-2014, Sheba once again returned to plastic trays with its Perfect Portions line.
 One can of Sheba brand cat food contains two servings, but the consumer must manually separate the portions for their pet.
 The Perfect Portions line reintroduced the plastic packaging by splitting the contents of one can into two separate serving trays, thus eliminating the need for manual separation.
 The line is priced slightly higher than Sheba canned food.